iris-qraphql/iris-hs/spec/why-gql-needs-typed-scalars.md

 # Why GraphQL needs Typed Scalars

-## Problem
+## Motivation

-One of the fundamental ideas of GraphQL is that you have control over the fields and depth of structure you query. for example, if we have the type user that has users as friends. we can query these friends and friends and their ...
-Friends.
-The depth of this data structure can be determined with query without running into an infinite loop of Graph database.
+One of the fundamental strengths of GraphQL is that you have control over the depth of the structure by selecting fields in your query.
+For example, if we have the type user that has users as friends, we can query those friends, those friends' friends, etc. The query determines the depth of this data structure without getting into an infinite loop of the graph database.

-schema
+__schema__

 ```graphql
 type User {